kiruadev0/PixelsGames/README.md

 - Play various board games online
 - Create and join games with friends
 - Simple, intuitive, and responsive interface
-- User accounts and score management system
+- Play solo or against AI
 - Integrated chat to interact with other players

 ## 💻 Contact